- What is ORCID?

 - Your research output will be clearly attributed to you and can be found in the ORCID record.
 This also applies if international databases do not list it.

-- You can use your ORCID iD and the related profile throughout your life, regardless of your employer or research area.
+- You can use your ORCID iD and the related record throughout your life, regardless of your employer or research area.

 - Your list of publications will always be up-to-date, provided you allow trusted parties to make automatic updates.